|

 This collection consists of two large color photographs of the Lubbock Symphony

-unidentified men, two of which are holding a check from Target, a department store.
+three unidentified men, two of which are holding a check from Target, a

-The Lubbock Symphony Orchestra is composed of a variety of paid professional
+department store.
+The Lubbock Symphony Orchestra is composed of professional

 Lubbock, Texas